H-IAAC/sumo_data_synthesis/README.md

 Later versions of the repository will be better organized.

+- scripts: folder containing scrips that are used for every map, such as calls to APIs.
-- completo: folder containing the most updated version of the scripts.
+- unicamp: folder containing files related to the map of Unicamp.
-- testes: folder containing experiments on APIs.
+- testes: folder containing experiments, currently running mermaid to check for variability in trip generation.

 ## Dependencies / Requirements